joonleesky/2021_davian_deep_learning_study/posts/week5.2_training_neural_networks_part2.md

   ![17](https://user-images.githubusercontent.com/43376853/107845047-fd6ec700-6e1b-11eb-991e-cebfaaf89329.png)

 #### Second-Order Optimization
-- Gradient updates happens through 'Quadratic' Approximation
+- Gradient updates happens through 'Quadratic' Approximation.

   ![18](https://user-images.githubusercontent.com/43376853/107845048-fe9ff400-6e1b-11eb-9b38-42c4342eaf51.png)

   ![19](https://user-images.githubusercontent.com/43376853/107845049-ff388a80-6e1b-11eb-9aa0-23ec2c7c4c40.png)

-  Second-order optimization is really nice optimization method for two reasons:
+  Second-order optimization is a really nice optimization method for two reasons:
   1. J(θ) can be calculated easily using Taylor expansion.
   2. No hyperparameters such as learning rate are needed.
 (Closed form Newton parameter update is enough.)

   In spite of these conveniences, second-order optimization is not really practical in Deep Learning domain.
-  It's because computing a Hessian matrix requires O(N^2) complexities, and computing the inverse matrix of Hessian metrix requires O(N^3) complexities, meaning that computer gets too much burden.
+  It's because computing a Hessian matrix requires O(N^2) complexities, and computing the inverse matrix of Hessian matrix requires O(N^3) complexities, meaning that computer gets too much burden.

   Of course, other variants of second-order optimization exist such as `Quasi-Newton methods` and `L-BFGS`.